cocotb/cocotb/documentation/source/library_reference.rst

 .. attribute:: logging.LogRecord.created_sim_time

-    The result of :func:`get_sim_time` at the point the log was created (in simulator units).
+    The result of :func:`~cocotb.simulator.get_sim_time` at the point the log was created (in simulator units).
 The formatter is responsible for converting this to something like nanoseconds via :func:`~cocotb.utils.get_time_from_sim_steps`.